LogtalkDotOrg/logtalk-for-vscode/README.md

 ## Configuration

 This extension **must** be configured before it can be used.
-Notably, the following setttings are required:
+Notably, the following settings are required:

 - `LOGTALKUSER` and `LOGTALKHOME` environment variable values (as full paths).
 - Logtalk executable or integration script.